pgrd1/pgrd1/README.md

 ### Minecraft Ecosystem

-Developing cross-platform Minecraft infrastructure using technologies such as Velocity, Geyser, Floodgate, PostgreSQL, Redis, Java, Python, and custom APIs.
+Developing cross-platform Minecraft infrastructure using technologies such as Velocity, PostgreSQL, Redis, Java, Python, and custom APIs.

-Minecraft development is one part of a broader focus on backend, database, network, automation, and distributed system engineering.

 ---